jrjhealey/thesis/NOTES.md

  - Stress response?
    - Elongation of the cells?
    - Crystals forming (phase bright)?
+- ACTgenerator to try and find the best RfaH candidate in photo?
 # Misc:
  - MGB parser: check if 2 seqs overlap, if so, take the longest or the intersection of the 2?
  - MGB parser: test for identical sequences, and remove redundancy.